-- 1 Do NOT include Chinese characters in the path name. - 2.
-Add the Defect Segmentation Module: Click + to add a module.
-Select [Defect Segmentation] and then click the OK button.
+Do NOT include Chinese characters in the path name.

+2. Add the Defect Segmentation Module: Click + to add a module.
+Select [Defect Segmentation] and then click [OK].

-3. Import Image Data: Click [Import] in the upper-left corner, select [Folder] and import the image dataset you have downloaded.
+3. Import Image Data: Click [Import/Export] in the upper-left corner, select [Import Folder] and import the image folder you have downloaded.

-- Image: Import image(s). - 0 - Folder: Import all images from the selected folder. - Dataset: A dataset contains images and corresponding labels.
-You can generate one by clicking File > Export Dataset. - 4.
+- Import Image: import one or more images. - Import Folder: Import all images from the selected folder. - Import Dataset: Import a dataset that contains images and corresponding labels.
+You can only import datasets in the DLKDB format (.dlkdb), which are datasets exported from Mech-DLK. - 4.
 Labeling: In this example, you will need to label the OK images and NG images in each dataset.

 OK means that the connectors meet quality requirements and NG means that there are defects such as deformations and fractures on the Ethernet ports.
 Labeling is to provide the information required by deep learning training.

-For NG images, long press the left mouse button or right-click on the toolbar and then use the Brush Tool to select the regions with defects.
+For NG images, long press the left mouse button or right-click son the toolbar and then use the Brush Tool to select the regions with defects.